 4. Inverse head and shoulder chart pattern

 The inverse head and shoulder chart patterns are used to predict an upward movement.
 This chart pattern helps traders predict how much the price of a currency pair is going to rise in the future and in what intervals.
-This leads the traders into making entry decisions in the market to maximise their profits.
+This leads the traders into making entry decisions in the market to maximize their profits.
 There are generally two price lows before and after a significant price low in the chart pattern, after which there is a surety of a market rise.

 5. Rising and falling wedges chart pattern